Carnivore (software): Development

 Carnivore grew out of an earlier FBI project called "Omnivore", which itself replaced an older undisclosed (at the time) surveillance tool migrated at the US Navy by FBI Director of Integrity and Compliance, Patrick W. Kelley.
 In September 2000, the FBI's Data Intercept Technology Unit (DITU) in Quantico, Virginia, launched a project to migrate Omnivore from Sun's Solaris operating system to a Windows NT platform.
 This was done to facilitate the miniaturization of the system and support a wider range of personal computer (CPU) equipment.
 The migration project was called "Triple Phoenix" and the resulting system was named "Carnivore."

 Configuration

 The Carnivore system was a Microsoft Windows-based workstation with packet-sniffing software and a removable Jaz disk drive.
-This computer must be physically installed at an Internet service provider (ISP) or other location where it can "sniff" traffic on a LAN segment to look for email messages in transit.
+This computer had to be physically installed at an Internet service provider (ISP) or other location where it woud "sniff" traffic on a LAN segment to look for email messages in transit.
 The technology itself was not highly advanced—it used a standard packet sniffer and straightforward filtering.
 No monitor or keyboard was present at the ISP.
 The critical components of the operation were the filtering criteria.
 Copies of every packet were made, and required filtering at a later time.
 To accurately match the appropriate subject, an elaborate content model was developed.

 An independent technical review of Carnivore for the Justice Department was prepared in 2000.